 If you are going to work in this career area you must have a strong interest in people – in caring for them and keeping them healthy.
-This area includes a wide range of jobs, over three hundred different types.
+This area includes a wide range of jobs, with 350 different roles.

 Health and medicine covers a huge range of occupations: Alternative medicine, ambulance services, dentistry, dietetics, medical technology, medicine and surgery, nursing and auxiliary work, occupational therapy, ophthalmics and orthoptics, pharmacy, physiotherapy, podiatry, radiography and speech and arts therapy.